Armstrong World Industries (AWI) Q2 2017 Results - Earnings Call Transcript

 Kenneth R. Zener - KeyBanc Capital Markets, Inc.

 Yeah, it is.
-And I understand how Architectural Specialties (50:24) volume side, but it's interesting – and it was kind of not before your time, but I mean, within your timeframe, the idea was that volume perhaps would recover in the U.S., tied to education, state spending, kind of a more commoditized product.
+And I understand how Architectural Specialties is obviously going up in the volume side, but it's interesting – and it was kind of not before your time, but I mean, within your timeframe, the idea was that volume perhaps would recover in the U.S., tied to education, state spending, kind of a more commoditized product.
 So you could actually see some net dilution from that volume growth from those categories because you're not the high-end office or retail space.
 Is that still a fair roadmap to think about as how pricing might happen?
 Or is it just that, look, wherever the volume comes from, we're taking price like-for-like everywhere so you won't have that pricing dilution?

 Victor D. Grizzle - Armstrong World Industries, Inc.